Tired of a high grocery bill? Learn how to save on groceries PLUS get more for your money at the same time!

 ABOUT THE AUTHOR:

-On her blog, Blue Skies and Shoofly Pies, Monica writes about the adventures of family life and homemaking on the tiny farmette she shares with her husband and young son.
+Monica enjoys the adventures of family life and homemaking on the tiny farmette she shares with her husband and young son.
 She finds joy in living simply and seasonally, with a touch of laughter.